15 Mother's Day Crafts and Decorations

 Shop Now: Martha Stewart Mint & Blush Paper Doilies, $2.39 for 30, michaels.com.

 Stamped Paper Tablecloth

 Brush off the stamping skills that you learned in school: A customized tablecloth of hydrangea blossoms and butterflies will look beautiful rolled out onto the surface and make cleanup easy.
 Mom (otherwise known as the guest of honor) will appreciate the time and attention you took to welcome her to your home by handwriting her names inside an adorned circle composed of hydrangeas and butterflies.
-Select a color of stamp ink that will complement your dinmerware.
+Select a color of stamp ink that will complement your dinnerware.

 Invite Mom to take time for herself, recharge, and renew with these zen-like candles.
 A day at the spa is a treat, but this set is perfect for her bathroom, bedroom, or meditation space.

-Flowers are always a sure bet and a sure-fire favorite when it comes to gift ideas for mom, but these blooms are extra special because they last longer than just a few days and come from not only the heart but from the hands, too.
+Flowers are always a sure bet and a guaranteed favorite when it comes to gift ideas for mom, but these blooms are extra special because they last longer than just a few days and come from not only the heart but from the hands, too.
 These faux blossoms can be used to adorn a wrapped or handmade gift, sewn together to make a beautiful bouquet, or arranged in a pretty basket and set out to be admired.